Hi! I’m James.

 From 2011 until 2016 I taught the 8:30pm-9:30pm Muay Thai Classes Wednesday evenings and the occasional Saturday class at the Francis Fong Academy in Johns Creek, Georgia.
 If you’re ever in the area, go check them out.
 Great people and a great place to train.

 As I got older and my family got bigger, I had to stop teaching class.
 I lived an hour away from the Academy and had an hour commute to get to work at 6am every morning.
+Teaching an 8:30pm-9:30pm class just wasn’t going to work with my schedule.

 In early 2017 I signed my son up from Brazilian Jiu Jitsu at Straight Blast Gym in Buford Georgia.
 I got a chance to meet the coaches and really loved the atmosphere they created.